Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #120 – August 08, 2025
 📝 Request: Test dashboard data visibility for today's date
 ✅ Resolution: Testing that new logs show today's date correctly

+log #121 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: hi, my refrigerator is not working.
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from Anonymous.
+Caller said: 'hi, my refrigerator is not working.'.
+System operational with auto-response generation and logging.

+log #122 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: it i'm in 25 for richmond avenue.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'it i'm in 25 for richmond avenue.'.
+System operational with auto-response generation and logging.

+log #123 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: what will i get a call back?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'what will i get a call back?'.
+System operational with auto-response generation and logging.

+log #124 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: are you guys open right now?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'are you guys open right now?'.
+System operational with auto-response generation and logging.

+log #125 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i call. thank you.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'i call. thank you.'.
+System operational with auto-response generation and logging.

+log #126 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: what are your office hours?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'what are your office hours?'.
+System operational with auto-response generation and logging.

+log #127 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have a maintenance problem
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have a maintenance problem'.
+System operational with auto-response generation and logging.

+log #128 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: who am i calling?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'who am i calling?'.
+System operational with auto-response generation and logging.

+log #129 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: are you open right now?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'are you open right now?'.
+System operational with auto-response generation and logging.